Efficient Hamiltonian learning from Gibbs states: Numerical results

-Note however that for the particular Hamiltonian under consideration, the plateaux start at noise amplitudes $\sigma_{noise}$ of around $10^{-9}$ to $10^{-8}$.
+The only way to lower the levels of these plateaux is to enlarge $\mathcal{P}$, which tightens the matrix EEB constraint.
+This is relevant if one wants to prove asymptotic bounds on the number of copies of the state and the computational resources needed to specify the Hamiltonian up to an arbitrarily low error.
+Such results, however, do not necessarily have practical implications.
+Indeed, for the particular Hamiltonian under consideration, the plateaux start at noise amplitudes $\sigma_{noise}$ of around $10^{-9}$ to $10^{-8}$.
 Assuming that expectation values are estimated from independent copies of the state, this would require on the order of $10^{16}$ to $10^{18}$ samples, far beyond what is experimentally feasible anyway.
 So for practical applications it may be more important to understand the high-noise regime rather than the locations of the plateaux.